jimjonesbr/rdf_fdw/README.md

 * Blazegraph: **Unknown error**: *incompatible operand for REPLACE: "o"@de*
 * GraphDB: `"fxxxx"@en`

-Such inconsistencies can lead to unexpected results.
-To avoid surprises, always verify how your target triplestore handles typed or tagged literals—or fall back to simpler alternatives like `STR()` when in doubt.
+Such inconsistencies can lead to unexpected or confusing results.
+To avoid surprises:
+* Always test how your target triplestore handles tagged or typed literals.
+* Consider simpler (less performant) alternatives like `STR` when working with language-tagged values.
+* Enable the `log_sparql` option in `rdf_fdw` to compare the number of records returned by the SPARQL endpoint with those visible in PostgreSQL.
+If the counts differ, it likely means some records were filtered out locally due to incompatible behavior in pushdown function evaluation.

 ### [BOUND](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#bound)